swyxio/ai-notes/INFRA.md

 - 30b params can beat GPT175B - 5x cheaper to hose, 2x cheaper to train https://twitter.com/calumbirdo/status/1615440420648935445
 	- https://howmanyparams.com/
 	- Scaling Laws for Generative Mixed-Modal Language Models - Aghajanyan et. al
+- sparseGPT https://arxiv.org/abs/2301.00774 When executing SparseGPT on the largest available open-source models, OPT-175B and BLOOM-176B, we can reach 60% sparsity with negligible increase in perplexity: remarkably, more than 100 billion weights from these models can be ignored at inference time.
 - For single-GPU performance, there are 3 main areas your model might be bottlenecked by.
 Those are: 1.
 Compute, 2.
 Memory-Bandwidth, and 3.
 Overhead.
 Correspondingly, the optimizations that matter *also* depend on which regime you're in. https://horace.io/brrr_intro.html ([tweet](https://twitter.com/cHHillee/status/1503803015941160961))
 	- [![https://pbs.twimg.com/media/FjkqgJ8VUAAN4oA?format=jpg&name=medium](https://pbs.twimg.com/media/FjkqgJ8VUAAN4oA?format=jpg&name=medium)](https://twitter.com/cHHillee/status/1601371646756933632?s=20)
 	- RELATED hardware influencing pytorch design - compute-bound https://twitter.com/cHHillee/status/1601371638913638402?s=20